 The Dallas Companion Animal Project (DCAP) is a 501c3 non-profit organization created to implement the plan conceived of by the City of Dallas official Task Force to end the killing of all healthy, adoptable animals in our community.

-The City of Dallas task force was created by Assistant City Manager Joey Zapata, and chaired by Rebecca Poling.
 The task force’s goal was to create a blueprint that the public sector and the private sector could use to work together to bring the necessary resources to Dallas so we could become a more humane community (some call it “no-kill”).
 Dallas had some of the necessary resources already in place, but to be successful we needed to have all the pieces of the puzzle (and a lot of money and time).
 The task force came up with a plan that identified the most important missing pieces.

-- It will save taxpayer dollars
+- Save taxpayer dollars

-- It will encourage private/public partnerships
+- Encourage private/public partnerships

 - Improve the quality of life for pets and people in the City of Dallas

 Regrettably, as of January 24, 2022, we have begun the process of distribution of all assets prior to dissolution of the non-profit corporation and ceased operation of all programs and activities, including our hugely successful Pets For Life program that brought free resources to underserved community in Dallas, the critically important Lucy Fund that provided emergency funding for pet owners for ill or injured pets, and Spay Days that provided free and low-cost spay/neuter to pets of all Dallas residents.